bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2019-06-07-p2p-encryption.md

 There's definitely something in between-- there's a difference between being able to do trivial traffic analysis where you match on the first five bytes and knowing what it is, versus having to put in some quantity of CPU to figure out whether this is bitcoin traffic.
 This is a massive difference for many practical applications.

-There's a few cohices.
+There's a few choices.
 Maybe we don't care about traffic analysis, maybe it's all random, and maybe it looks random to a CPU-constrained observer.
 I think the CPU-constrained observer is the most important threat model.
 As soon as the key exchange is done, everything really looks random, so why not take this low-hanging fruit of adding more bytes in the handshake?
 Well, they could just see your traffic spiked after receiving a bitcoin block and therefore you're running bitcoin.

 In terms of upgrade, don't underestimate making a new port and having that be the new protocol.
 Otherwise you're doing TLS and start TLS.
 In bitcoin, there's no reason to not keep binding new ports for every single protocol we want.
 We could say 8336 we assume that's v2...
 What if people want to use a different port?
 There's no reason to not use a different port.
 If you can't bind 8336, you can't bind something else.
 If a country blocks 8333, you cannot start a new node.
 You do a DNS seed, everything is 833x, you can't connect.